Tag: movies

 Hi all!
 I can’t believe it’s October already and we’re three-quarters of the way through the Book to Movie Challenge!
 I’m finally starting to get caught up, having read eight books and watched six movies (review of The Count of Monte Cristo movie to come).
 So far, I think my favorite movie was The King’s Speech and my favorite book was Sense and Sensibility.
 And now on to how everyone else is doing!

-July 5, 2013 Book To Movie Challenge 10
+Filed under Book To Movie Challenge

-Starship Troopers – A Bookish Move Review
+The King’s Speech – A Bookish Movie Review